 We do not knowingly use any animal products in our manufacture.

 Our bras are wrapped in acid-free, recyclable tissue paper and posted in our customer's choice of recycled (over 80%) and recyclable poly bags, or compostable mailers, depending on what is easiest for them to dispose of responsibly.

 **NOV 22 - Since the collapse of RedCycle soft plastics recycling in Australia this week, we will no longer offer this option when all our stock has been used up and we will instead send only our compostable mailers.

 We are very proud to warehouse and fulfil through the brilliant social enterprise Avenue Co Working which offers people of all abilities the opportunity for work and community.
 It's a partnership which works well and feels good to us, to Avenue, and to our customers.

-- WRAP certified (Worldwide Responsible Accredited Production) in December 2019, valid for 24 months
+- WRAP certified (Worldwide Responsible Accredited Production) with Platinum rating, valid for 24 months

 - The factory has a number of senior females in GM roles and strong harassment and discrimination policies, with established procedures for grievance handling.